Vicken-Ghoubiguian/UniversalWeatherPowershell/README.md

 <a name="how_use_github"></a>
 ### From the GitHub repository

 To use this PowerShell package from its GitHub repository, you must first install the Git utility on Windows.
-Vous avez une multitude de clients Git que vous pouvez utiliser sous Windows ([GitKraken](https://www.gitkraken.com/), [GitHub Desktop](https://desktop.github.com/)...).
+You have a plethora of Git clients that you can use on Windows ([GitKraken] (https://www.gitkraken.com/), [GitHub Desktop] (https://desktop.github.com/) ...) .
-Le meilleur choix est d'installer le client [Git for Windows](https://gitforwindows.org/).
+The best choice is to install the client [Git for Windows](https://gitforwindows.org/).
 Download the exe file from the official website, then run it.

 <a name="how_use_powershell_gallery"></a>
 ### From the Powershell Gallery repository